 This post has come about from a couple really bad experiences with documentation this week, and what I found frustrating in those experiences.

 While providing complete information in docs, it should be done in a simple enough way that the user has basic building blocks.
 Additionally, the (entire!) docs should be reproducable.
 Here are the failures I’ve delt with this week.

 However, the docs seem to give the impression that the CSS you see for the demo content is for demonstration purposes, not that the cards don’t really function without it.
 The Grid component section of the docs also fails to impress this upon you.
 For contrast, the Bootstrap docs have the first post-install section dedicated to the Layout, without having the navbar and footer stuff taking up most of the page.
-Additionally, there is nothing similar to Bootstrap’s

 I had to go digging through the source code of the MDL sample templates just to find out how to do very basic positioning of content, which is very sad.

 mdl-color--(color) for background,